 BobWill Posted January 11, 2021 Share Posted January 11, 2021 No ammonites in the Devonian.
 If it's an ammonoid it would be a goniatite but it could also be a nautiloid and I should add that gastropods can get much larger than that so size is not a reason to exclude the possibility.
 It's not a formation or even a period I an familiar with but without more ornamentation showing you may need a fauna list for the area to help Id by elimination.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Fossildude19 Posted January 11, 2021 Share Posted January 11, 2021 Possibly Agoniatites vanuxemi.
-Cropped, contrasted, and rotated: Link to post Share on other sites
+Cropped, contrasted, and rotated: Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 __________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Recommended Posts